redox-os/rfcs/text/0000-setattr.md

 Two system calls are proposed, `setattr` and `getattr`.

-- `getattr` sends a message to query the state of settings.
+- `getattr` queries the state of settings for a resource.
-`getattr` should not cause any significant side effects, allowing `getattr` to be read-only-safe.
+`getattr` should not cause any significant side effects.
+This is intended to encourage the separation of privileges into read-only vs. potentially behavior-modifying operations.
-A result is provided
-through a mutable buffer argument.
+A result is provided through a mutable buffer argument.
-- `setattr` sends a message with settings to be applied, or an action to be invoked.
+- `setattr` attempts to apply settings for a resource, or requests an action to be performed.
 `setattr` can return data through a mutable buffer.

 The (non-public) system call signatures are
 ```
-/// Return 0 on success,
+/// Return the size of the out_buf content on success,
 /// -errno on failure
-fn setattr<T>(
+fn getattr<Tout>(
     fd: usize,
+    request: &[u8; 16],
+    out_buf: &mut TOut,
+    out_size: usize
+) -> isize;

+/// Return the size of the out_buf content, possibly zero, on success,
+/// -errno on failure
+fn setattr<Tin, Tout>(
+    fd: usize,
     request: &[u8, 16],
     in_buf: &TIn,
     in_size: usize,
     out_buf: Option<&mut TOut>,
-    out_size: usize
-) -> isize;

-/// Return the size of the out_buf content on success,
-/// -errno on failure
-fn getattr<Tin, Tout>(
-    fd: usize,
-    request: &[u8; 16],
-    out_buf: &mut TOut,
     out_size: usize
 ) -> isize;
 ```